Open-Earth-Foundation/cc-poc-template/CityCatalyst-OAuth-Integration-Guide.md

-# CityCatalyst OAuth Integration Guide
+# CityCatalyst Template Integration Guide

-A complete guide for building applications that integrate with CityCatalyst's OAuth 2.0 PKCE authentication system and API endpoints.
+A complete **proof-of-concept template** for building climate action applications that integrate with CityCatalyst's comprehensive data platform.

 ## Table of Contents